While I mostly use SBCL for Common Lisp development, I regularly switch to CCL or even ECL to run tests.

 - Run

-, which opens a buffer listing connections, and lets you choose the current one with thed
+M-x slime-list-connections, which opens a buffer listing connections, and lets you choose the current one with thedkey.

 I find both impractical: the first one does not let me choose the implementation, forcing me to run potentially several times before getting the one I want.
 The second one opens a buffer but does not switch to it.